aimeemikaelac/network_systems/hw4/README.md

 a unique port number and writes to the log file in a thread-safe manner.
 The connection is terminated when either the client socket or server socket is closed, and managed using a shared concurrent variable between the threads.

+The CentOS images provided by the assignment were used to create VMs, with a single VM cloned into three instances used to implement the assignment testbed.
+KVM was used as the hypervisor and Open vSwitch was used to implement the virtual network.